“Solace” polish hill river riesling 2022

 The two Limefinger wines were both excellent in 2022, however, The Solace Polish Hill River Riesling brought with it an extra degree of power and concentration.
 In a year of stellar South Australian Riesling releases, this stood out from the pack.
 It was a great new find for us this year and one you’ll likely be hearing plenty more from us on in 2023!

-Halliday Wine Companion Review by Mike Bennie
+Halliday Wine Companion review by Mike Bennie

 Neil Pike’s Polish Hill River expression.
 So scintillating, so pure, so much energy, so minerally.
 Scents of lime (of course), pink grapefruit and honeysuckle with a whiff of warm slate.
 The palate is compact, racy and very long.
 More of those lime characters, tightly bundled with an incredible brine-meets-granite mineral character that races through the wine, extending it on lacy threads to infinity.
 Immense drive.
 It’s a superb riesling.
+96 points

 Australian Wine Review by Andrew Graham